iterorganization/IMAS-Python/docs/source/benchmarking.rst

 -----------------------------

-Running benchmarks quickly, as explained in the previous section, is great during development and for comparing the performance of IMASPy against the imas HLI.
-However, ``asv`` can also track the performance of benchmarks over various commits of IMASPy.
+Running benchmarks quickly, as explained in the previous section, is great during development and for comparing the performance of imas-python against the imas HLI.
+However, ``asv`` can also track the performance of benchmarks over various commits of imas-python.
 Unfortunately this is a bit more tricky to set up.